cstroe/cosmind/README.md

 # cosMind

-Organize and develop your ideas and related tasks.
+Organize, develop, and research your ideas and turn them into projects.
+Track your projects and ensure that you're makingprogress.

 ## Build Docker image